 In interpretation like elsewhere, error is human.
-Small comical blunder or epic nonsense, all interpreters have committed a faux-pas.
-Unfortunately, some have caused a lot of harm to the interpreter, to the speaker, to the delegation or to a people.
+Whether they be small comical blunders or epic nonsense, all interpreters have committed a faux-pas at one point or another.
+Unfortunately, some have caused a lot of harm to the interpreter, to the speaker, to the delegation or to the public.
 If these discrepancies are rarely penalized, according to Stephen Sekel, the former head of the English translation service at the United Nations, it is because they often have no other affect than causing general giggling from the audience.

-Despite this basic advice, errors always strikes at the moment you least expect it.
-Wrong meanings, meaning landslides, misunderstandings and misconceptions always manage to interfere with your return.
-It is essential to keep a professional attitude and acquire a skill which does not have a price: the ability of self-correction.
+Despite this basic advice, errors always strike at the moment that you least expect them.
+Wrong meanings, meaning landslides, misunderstandings and misconceptions always manage to make an appearance.
+It is essential to keep a professional attitude and acquirepriceless skill: the ability of self-correction.

 Let’s review some of the most epic interpretation errors in history.

 Worse still than dismissal, these errors can have fatal consequences.
-In 1980, when the young Willie Ramirez was admitted to hospital for poisoning in eagerness, the word “intoxicado” in Spanish, had been translated literally as “intoxicated”, drugged.
+In 1980, when the young Willie Ramirez was admitted to hospital for poisoning, the word “intoxicado” in Spanish, had been translated literally as “intoxicated”, drugged.
 Having not received the appropriate treatment, the boy died.

 On a funnier note, in 1977, during the mandate of President Carter, on an official visit to Poland, a Russian interpreter with little skill in Polish caused hilarity in the national media when he declared that the President had abandoned – and not left – the United States.
-And in speaking about his aspirations for the future, who should have refrained from working to Polish spoke of lust.
+Furthermore, while speaking about his aspirations for the future, the interpreter, who should have refrained from working into Polish, spoke of lust.

-Finally, at the height of the cold war, an American interpreter having not understood a phrase whispered by Nikita Khrushchev interpreted it as “we will bury you” instead of “we will live longer than you”, thus causing … a chill.
+Finally, at the height of the cold war, an American interpreter that hadn’t understood a phrase whispered by Nikita Khrushchev interpreted it as “we will bury you” instead of “we will live longer than you”, thus causing … a chill.
 Speaking of war, some people believe that the bombing of Hiroshima was partly the result of an interpretation error.
-Nonetheless, this hypothesis is left to your personal consideration.
+Nonetheless, it’s up to you whether or not you believe that rumour.